sebleier/placemat.js/README.rst

 placemat.js is a template and context manager using template rendering engines to place rendered html code into specific targets in the DOM.

+**NOTE:**  *This is barely alpha right now.
+Name of the project might change, api will probably change, and certain functionality doesn't work as described below.*

 How does it Work?
 -----------------